-If bit 0 (defined by MULTIBOOT\PAGE\ALIGN constant) in the flags word is set, then all boot modules loaded along with the operating system must be aligned on page (4KB) boundaries.
+< If bit 0 in the flags word is set, then all boot modules loaded along with the operating system must be aligned on page (4KB) boundaries.
 Some operating systems expect to be able to map the pages containing boot modules directly into a paged address space during startup, and thus need the boot modules to be page-aligned.

-If bit 1 (defined by MULTIBOOT\MEMORY\INFO constant) in the flags word is set, then information on available memory via at least the mem\\ fields of the Multiboot information structure (see Boot information format) must be included.
-If the kernel loader is capable of passing a memory map (the mmap \ fields) and one exists, then it may be included as well.

-If bit 2 (defined by MULTIBOOT\VIDEO\MODE constant) in the flags word set then loading of the Kernel must be stoped.
-This is because we don't support this feature.
-Most possible in future we will just tell to the Kernel standard video mode info.

-If bit 16 (defined by MULTIBOOT\AOUT\KLUDGE constant) in the flags word is set, then the fields at offsets 8-24 in the Multiboot header are valid, and the kernel loader should use them instead of the fields in the actual executable header to calculate where to load the Kernel image.
-This information does not need to be provided if the kernel image is in ELF format, but it must be provided if the image is in a out format or in some other format.
-Compliant kernel loaders must be able to load images that either are in ELF format or contain the load address information embedded in the Multiboot header; they may also directly support other executable formats, such as particular a out variants, but are not required to.
+If bit 1 in the flags word is set, then information on available memory via at least the mem fields of the Multiboot information structure (see Boot information format) must be included.
+If the kernel loader is capable of passing a memory map (the mmap fields) and one exists, then it may be included as well.
+The bit 2 in the flags word must be ignored by Kernel loader.
+If bit 16 in the flags word is set, then the fields at offsets 8-24 in the Multiboot header are valid, and the kernel loader should use them instead of the fields in the actual executable header to calculate where to load the Kernel image.
+This information does not need to be provided if the kernel image is in ELF format, but it must be provided if the image is in a.out format or in some other format.
+Compliant kernel loaders must be able to load images that either are in ELF format or contain the load address information embedded in the Multiboot header; they may also directly support other executable formats, such as particular a.out variants, but are not required to.

-checksum

-The field checksum is a 32-bit unsigned value which, when added to the other magic fields (i.e. magic and flags), must have a 32-bit unsigned sum of zero.
+checksum The field checksum is a 32-bit unsigned value which, when added to the other magic fields (i.e. magic and flags), must have a 32-bit unsigned sum of zero.

-The address fields of Multiboot header

-All of the address fields enabled by flag bit 16 (MULTIBOOT\AOUT\KLUDGE) are physical addresses.
+The address fields of Multiboot header All of the address fields enabled by flag bit 16 are physical addresses.
 The meaning of each is as follows:

-header\addr

-Contains the address corresponding to the beginning of the Multiboot header - the physical memory location at which the magic value is supposed to be loaded.
-This field serves to synchronize the mapping between Kernel image offsets and physical memory addresses.

-load\addr

-Contains the physical address of the beginning of the text segment.
-The offset in the Kernel image file at which to start loading is defined by the offset at which the header was found, minus (header\addr - load addr). load addr must be less than or equal to header addr.
+header addr Contains the address corresponding to the beginning of the Multiboot header - the physical memory location at which the magic value is supposed to be loaded.
+This field serves to synchronize the mapping between Kernel image offsets and physical memory addresses. load addr Contains the physical address of the beginning of the text segment.
+The offset in the Kernel image file at which to start loading is defined by the offset at which the header was found, minus (header addr load addr). load addr must be less than or equal to header addr. load end addr Contains the physical address of the end of the data segment. (load end addr - load addr) specifies how much data to load.

-load\end\addr

-Contains the physical address of the end of the data segment. (load\end\addr - load\addr) specifies how much data to load.
 This implies that the text and data segments must be consecutive in the Kernel image; this is true for existing a.out executable formats.
-If this field is zero, the kernel loader assumes that the text and data segments occupy the whole Kernel image file.
+If this field is zero, the kernel loader assumes that the text and data segments occupy the whole Kernel image file. bss end addr Contains the physical address of the end of the bss segment.

-bss\end\addr

-Contains the physical address of the end of the bss segment.
 The kernel loader initializes this area to zero, and reserves the memory it occupies to avoid placing boot modules and other data relevant to the operating system in that area.
-If this field is zero, the kernel loader assumes that no bss segment is present.

-entry\addr

-The physical address to which the kernel loader should jump in order to start running the operating system.
+If this field is zero, the kernel loader assumes that no bss segment is present. entry addr The physical address to which the kernel loader should jump in order to start running the operating system.
+Machine state When the kernel loader invokes the 32-bit operating system, the machine must have the following state:

-Machine state

-When the kernel loader invokes the 32-bit operating system, the machine must have the following state: